We That are Left

 And when the Great War is finally over, Elin's battles prove to have only just begun.

-Wales Independent Bookshops Book of the Month and Wales Museums Book of the Month, March 2014
+Watersones Wales Book of the Month, Wales Independent Bookshops Book of the Month and Wales National Museums Book of the Month, March 2014

 Praise for We That are Left

 " I just slipped into the characters lives and I devoured every page for its simplicity and honesty."

 Annabel, Country Wives (http://www.countrywives.co.uk/left-juliet-greenwood/)

 "'We That Are Left' spans the four long, life-changing years of 1914-1918 and beyond, portraying the effects of the war not merely on the novel's characters but on British society as a whole, capturing the final days of a passing era and way of life.
 It is beautifully written, wonderfully paced.
 There is romance, adventure and suspense.
 And there is, as in Eden's Garden, quiet contemplation of the themes of grief, loss and loyalty, and of the way in which our past experiences shape our future selves.
 It is, quite simply, a riveting read."